 Budgets and Budgetary Accounting - The County must adopt an annual budget in accordance with N.J.S.A.
 40A:4 et seq.
 N.J.S.A.
 40A:4-5 requires the County to introduce and approve the annual budget no later than January 26 of each year.
 At introduction, the County shall fix the time and place for a public hearing on the budget and must advertise the time and place at least ten days prior to the hearing in a newspaper published and circulating in the county.
-The public hearing must not be held less than eighteen days after the date the budget or may amend the budget in accordance with N.J.S.A.
+The public hearing must not be held less than eighteen days after the date the budget was introduced.
+After the hearing has been held, the County may, by majority vote, adopt the budget or may amend the budget in accordance with N.J.S.A.
 40A:4-9.
 Amendments to adopted budgets, if any, are detailed in the statements of revenues and expenditures.